quoctuancqt/Dapr.Sample/README.md

 ```

 ### Undeploy
-- Run `undeploy.ps1` to uninstall all component and services.
+- Run `undeploy-app.ps1` and `undeploy-infrastructure.ps1` to uninstall all component and services.

+### Ingress Controller
+If you want to use ingress controller as a gateway.
+Run `deploy-ingress.ps1` then you can access [order service](http://kubernetes.docker.internal/order) and [product service](http://kubernetes.docker.internal/product).